chicago-tool-library/circulate/README.md

 * Square for payment processing
 * Gmail and Google Calendar for volunteer and appointment shift scheduling
 * Sentry for error collection
-* Skylight for app performance monitoring
+* AppSignal for monitoring and error collection
 * Imagekit for image resizing and manipulation

 ## Development

 Once you've completed the setup below, you can login to the app using `admin@example.com` and `password` to see the admin interface.

+We generally advise folks to avoid Docker for local development unless it is something thet are already very comfortable with.
 See [DOCKER.md](DOCKER.md) for instructions on setting up your environment using Docker.
 For non-Docker installations, follow the instructions below.

 ### Setting up Circulate on your machine